Originally posted: 8/02/2020

 There are several teachings in the Bible of how He Turns Calculations to the Contrary; teachings that we are to accept and abide in, if we wish to experience all He intends for us in this life of faith.

-Today, as we consider Him Who Turns Calculations to the Contrary, let us pray He will have His way in us, that He would grow us in our faith and Turn Us to the Contrary.
+Today, as we consider Him Who Turns Calculations to the Contrary, let us pray He will have His way in us, that He would grow us in our faith and Turn Us to Him and His Ways, so Contrary to the those of the world.

 - May He Turn Our Calculations about Finding our Life to the Contrary; for it is through our Losing our Life that we Find our Life.